-Simulation of all PERSEO tests with and without the 3D model show almost no fundamental differences in the figures of merit between ATHLET 3.2.1 and ATHLET 3.3.
-Serial and omp version of ATHLET 3.3 lead to same results independent of the used operating system.
+Fig. 5.113 Test of NuT for Test 9; Number of complete Jacobian updates vertical pipes are used, the results can be improved in ATHLET 3.3 and 3.3.1 by using enhanced correlations for this phenomena.
+Serial and omp version of ATHLET 3.3.1 lead to same results independent of the used operating system.
 Furthermore, restart capability works fine, and the restart run lead to same results as the original one, from which it was restarted.
 Calculations with NuT differ in results compared with FEBE calculations, but, as in the operating system case, no unexpected relevant differences can be observed.